neohugo/neohugo/docs/content/en/commands/hugo_mod_npm.md

 ### SEE ALSO

 * [hugo mod](/commands/hugo_mod/)	 - Manage modules
-* [hugo mod npm pack](/commands/hugo_mod_npm_pack/)	 - Experimental: Prepares and writes a composite package.json file for your project.
+* [hugo mod npm pack](/commands/hugo_mod_npm_pack/)	 - Experimental: Prepares and writes a composite package.json file for your project